shravan-motipally/Crypto/README.md

 #### Testing El Gamal Eavesdropping
 1. Find `ElGamalTest.java` and find the test `testElGamalAsEve()`.
-2. Change the parameters as follows:
+2. Change the values for the parameters as you wish below:
+ElGamalPair takes in three constructor arguments.
+Group, Generator and EncryptionKey
 ```java
 BigInteger group = valueOf(16396147L);
 BigInteger generator = new BigInteger("2");